emmajsadams/personal-website/README.md

 # TODO

+- put pgp key in well known url path since it was removed from nav
 - add estimated read time for blog posts
 - create link shortening api to replace rbrandly and use in blogs
 - prettier format code in blog posts so that it does not exceed width